Tahfim-ibn-khan/oop-php-project/README.md

 2. Unnecessary and sometimes meaningless comments in code.
 3. Poor time distribution during development.
 4. Areas of improvement in OOP usage (traits, interfaces, better dependency injection).
+5. Found resolving merge conflicts to be intimidating

 ---